IRS Form 8606 Instructions

 Line 10

 Divide Line 5 by Line 9.
-Input as decimal using 3 decimal places.
+Input the answer as a decimal using 3 decimal places.
 This represents the ratio of basis to total IRA assets.

 For example, if Line 5 was $5,000 and Line 9 was $10,000, then Line 10 would be .500.

 Line 11

-Multiply Line 8 by Line 10.
+Multiply Line 8 by Line 10, then enter the answer here.

 For example, if Line 10 was .500 and Line 8 was $2,000, then Line 11 would be $1,000.